 The recommended thickness for most desk surfaces is 3/4", most length of screws will work for this surface without creating unnecessary damage.

 Pairing a frame with the surface is necessary to select the correct size for your frame as well as the surface.
 However, it comes down to your preference.
 Basically, you need to make sure the frame size is as wide and deep as the dimension of your surface but to avoid errors, we recommend overhanging 5” on each side of either the frame or surface.

 When pairing a frame that’s wider than your table surface, there are other things to consider.

 The First is the strength of your tabletop and the second is the rigidity of your base.

 Between the legs of your Autonomous frame, there are bars added to reduce bowing of a desk surface as it spans towards the legs.
 Therefore, when a surface overhang from the frame, it can be assumed that the frame extends past the leg.

 We wouldn’t want you making the same mistake that will see your surface bend.
 That's why we've made this tutorial.

-Building a gaming desk isn’t hard as long as the necessary materials are available.
+Building a gaming desk with a plan isn’t hard as long as the necessary materials are available.
 Key materials such as the desktop surface are easily available.
-For the base, we will be making use of the Autonomous Smartdesk frame kit.
+For the base, we will be making use of the Autonomous SmartDesk frame kit.